-- provide clinical leadership in support of safe, reliable implementation of medicines reconciliation processes for the patients under their care - supervise the performance of junior doctors, ensuring compliance with this policy and taking appropriate remedial action when practice does not comply with the policy
+- provide clinical leadership to support safe, reliable, consistent implementation of medicines reconciliation processes for the patients under their care. - supervise the performance of resident doctors, ensuring compliance with this policy and taking appropriate remedial action when practice does not comply with the policy.